 Neurodiversity has been a frowned upon conversation, if not abjectly disregarded, until recently.
-As our understanding of different modes of thinking widened; our acceptance of atypical mental conditions surfaced – we became more accustomed and welcoming to neurodivergent individuals.
-However, and, quite unfortunately, the unemployment rates of these individuals are still at 30% to 40%, which is three times higher than the rate for people with disabilities, and eight times higher than that of people without atypical conditions.
-Macropay’s Adam Clarke shares some insight into what it is like being a successful entrepreneur despite an unfavourable diagnosis.
+As our understanding of different modes of thinking widened, our acceptance of atypical mental conditions surfaced – we became more accustomed and welcoming to neurodivergent individuals.
+However, quite unfortunately, the unemployment rates of these individuals are still at 30% to 40%, which is three times higher than the rate for people with disabilities and eight times higher than that of people without atypical conditions.
+Macropay’s Adam Clarke shares some insight into what it is like to be a successful entrepreneur despite an unfavourable diagnosis.

 What is Neurodivergence?

-According to Boston University, neurodivergence is “an essential form of human diversity.
-The idea that there is one ‘normal’ or ‘healthy’ type of brain or mind or one ‘right’ style of neurocognitive functioning, is no more valid than the idea that there is one ‘normal’ or ‘right’ gender, race, or culture.”
+Boston University says neurodivergence is “an essential form of human diversity.
+The idea that there is one ‘normal’ or ‘healthy’ type of brain or mind or one ‘right’ style of neurocognitive functioning is no more valid than the idea that there is one ‘normal’ or ‘right’ gender, race, or culture.”

 Common Examples of Neurodivergence